 How does the contraceptive implant work?

 Once placed under the skin of your upper arm by a doctor or nurse, it releases the hormone progestogen gradually into your bloodstream which works to prevent pregnancy in three ways: by stopping ovulation, making the fluid in your cervix thicker (making it more difficult from sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.

 How effective is the contraceptive implant?

 The contraceptive implant is 99% effective, meaning that fewer than 1 out of 100 women who use the contraceptive implant for one year will get pregnant.
-If you do conceive while using the contraceptive implant, there’s a higher chance that the pregnancy will be ectopic.

 What are the most common contraceptive implant side effects?

 - Tender breasts